 Leesburg Domestic Violence Lawyer

 The Leesburg police department responded to 51,028 police calls in 2014, according to the Quarterly Crime Report.
 When the call to the police is about domestic violence, Virginia Code Section 18.2-57.2 makes it possible for the responding officer to arrest you even without a warrant as long as the officer determines there is “credible evidence” of assault against a family member.
+Most officers will make an arrest if they are called for a domestic assault charge.
 In many cases an argument that gets out of hand or even a simple misunderstanding can lead to you being taken into custody.
 If this happens to you, a Leesburg domestic violence lawyer can help you to understand the options you have available for responding to criminal charges.

 Domestic Violence Laws in Leesburg

 In addition to the Virginia law criminalizing domestic violence, you could also be charged with other crimes as well.
-For example, if you are accused of stalking, you could be charged with a Class 1 misdemeanor under Code Section 18.2-60.3.
+It is common for defendants to face charges of abduction and strangulation when arguments get out of control.
+Other offenses are possible too, for example, preventing a 9-1-1 call under Code Section 18.2-164, or stalking, a Class 1 misdemeanor under Code Section 18.2-60.3.
 For a second stalking offense, you will be charged with a Class 6 felony.
 If you are accused of stabbing, cutting, or harming someone with the intent to cause serious bodily injury, you will face Class 3 felony charges under Section 18.2-51.
 If the victim was permanently impaired by the incident, the offense is a Class 2 felony.

 Penalties for Domestic Violence in Leesburg